secretstartups/handbook/customer-success/csm/segment/enterprise/index.html.md

 ### Workshops

-Our goal for [workshops](/handbook/customer-success/csm/workshops/) is to be intentionally driving adoption and usage with our customer base, to ensure they are getting full ROI out of GitLab.
+The goal of [workshops](/handbook/customer-success/csm/workshops/) is to intentionally drive adoption and usage with our customer base, to ensure they are getting full ROI out of GitLab.

 For any customers who have low usage (which should fall into P1 categorization), we should aim to have regular workshops with them focused on areas of the product that they have not yet fully adopted, or where additional training would help adoption of other features; a general framework would be quarterly workshops for these customers.